Storage Overview

 • An edge application may want to refresh its version while retaining the data contents.

-• Multiple edge applications may want to share data (volumes) between them.
+• Multiple edge applications may want to share data (volumes instances) between them.

-• An Enterprise may want to pre-load an Edge Application binary to a persistent volume before shipping it to its customers.
+• An Enterprise may want to pre-load an Edge Application binary to a persistent volume before deploying the edge app itself.
 This allows the Edge Node not to download the image binary again and is helpful in deployment with low bandwidth availability.
+It also helps provide better control over how exactly the edge app is deployed.

 • An Enterprise may want to backup and restore volumes periodically.

-• An Enterprise will migrate its applications orchestrated by docker-compose or Kubernetes in Data Centre seamlessly to the edge.
+• An Enterprise will migrate its applications orchestrated by docker-compose or Kubernetes in a Data Center seamlessly to the edge.
 This volume instance supports 'volumes' as specified in a docker-compose.yaml, Kubernetes.yaml, helm chart, etc.

 Was this article helpful?